marijnh/Eloquent-JavaScript/20_node.md

 {{index "caret character"}}

 A caret character (`^`) in front of the version number for a dependency in `package.json` indicates that any version compatible with the given number may be installed.
-So, for example, `"^2.3.0"` would mean that any version greater than or equal to 2.3.0 and less than 3.0.0 is allowed.
+For example, `"^2.3.0"` would mean that any version greater than or equal to 2.3.0 and less than 3.0.0 is allowed.

 {{index publishing}}

 The `npm` command is also used to publish new packages or new versions of packages.
 If you run `npm publish` in a ((directory)) that has a `package.json` file, it will publish a package with the name and version listed in the JSON file to the registry.
-Anyone can publish packages to NPM—though only under a package name that isn't in use yet since it would not be good if random people could update existing packages.
+Anyone can publish packages to NPM—though only under a package name that isn't in use yet, since it wouldn't be good if random people could update existing packages.

 This book won't delve further into the details of ((NPM)) usage.
 Refer to [_https://npmjs.org_](https://npmjs.org) for further documentation and a way to search for packages.